-

 - Maximum length of 3.5 in (9 cm) for males and 2.8 in (7 cm) for females.

-- Body is deep, laterally compressed and oval-shaped.
+- The body is deep, laterally compressed and oval-shaped.

-- Mature male coloration is a blue or bluish-grey, sometimes almost black on head and front portion of body, with bright orange-red coloration on fins and posterior half of the body.
+- Mature male’s coloration is blue or bluish-grey, sometimes almost black on the head and the front portion of the body, with bright orange-red coloration on the fins and posterior half of the body.
 Just behind the pectoral fin, there are alternating light and dark vertical bars.

 - Female displays a broad, dark, mid-lateral stripe accompanied by a series of narrow yellow or reddish-orange longitudinal stripes corresponding with each scale row.

-- Female has a shallower body depth and smaller, more rounded fin edges.
+- Females have a shallower body depth and smaller, more rounded fin edges.

 Diet / Feeding